The Animal Scientist Career Profile

 Animal scientists involved in academia may be responsible for teaching undergraduate and graduate courses, supervising student lab work, and conducting and publishing their own research studies.
 Publishing research is of great importance to college professors as they seek to secure tenure at their educational institution.

-Those animal scientists that are primarily involved in research may be responsible for designing research studies, providing basic care for the animal subjects, supervising lab assistants, collecting data, analyzing results, and publishing the results of their work in peer reviewed trade journals or corporate reports.
+Those animal scientists that are primarily involved in research may be responsible for designing research studies, providing basic care for the animal subjects, supervising lab assistants, collecting data, analyzing results, and publishing the results of their work in peer-reviewed trade journals or corporate reports.

-Animal scientists working for regulatory agencies (in state or federal government roles) may be involved with inspections of farm production facilities, dairies, and feedlots.
+Animal scientists working for regulatory agencies (in state or federal government roles) may be involved with health inspections of farm production facilities, dairies, and feedlots.
 These animal scientists ensure that such production facilities operate in accordance with health codes and humane treatment laws.

 Those animal scientists that work for animal production operations may be responsible for herd management.
 They also may be involved with designing methods to maximize the yield of milk, eggs, meat, or other desired products from the animals in the facility that they oversee.